 Customized information literacy workshops on library resources and research strategies can be arranged by request for new undergraduate and graduate students enrolled in the Bachelor Degree for Professionals program, MBA programs through the School of Management, and master's and doctoral programs at the Graduate School of Education and Graduate School of Psychology.
 Workshops are frequently presented with the Writing Center.

 Librarians work with faculty during the program review process and contribute a library section outlining resources and services provided through the Pearson Library that support student learning, especially discipline-specific information literacy.
 Collaborating with your subject librarian is very useful in preparation for accreditation and meeting other program evaluation goals.

 The subject librarians have created customized research guides for each academic discipline to direct your students to the information sources they need.

-Your Information Specialist will help your students succeed in their assignments and projects through class visits and individual appointments.
+Your subject librarian will help your students succeed in their assignments and projects through class visits and individual appointments.